WHAT TO SEE IN MADEIRA? WHERE IS THE MOST BEAUTIFUL PART OF MADEIRA? WHEN IS THE BEST TIME TO VISIT MADEIRA?

 8. Drive through Anjos waterfall, the most unique waterfall in Madeira!

 Next in our list, is one of the things we enjoyed the most: Anjos Waterfall.
 Your first waterfall in Madeira!
 There will be many more to see on the island.

-Leaving Ponta do Sol, follow the old road (ER101) which linked Ponta do Sol to Madalena do Mar to pass under the dos Anjos waterfall and discover the old tunnels which give the impression of entering caves.
+Leaving Ponta do Sol, follow the old road (ER101) which links Ponta do Sol to Madalena do Mar to pass under the dos Anjos waterfall and discover the old tunnels which give the impression of entering caves.

-Anjos waterfall is not the most impressive ones in Madeira, but certainly the most unique one.
+Anjos waterfall is not the most impressive one in Madeira, but certainly the most unique one.
 The waterfall ends in the middle of a small road.
 Locals call it the “free car wash”, as cars have no choice but to drive through it.